-SOURCES variables are used to specify source files of programs (see Section 8.1 [A Program], page 50), libraries (see Section 8.2 [A Library], page 54), and Libtool libraries (see Section 8.3 [A Shared Library], page 55).
+SOURCES variables are used to specify source files of programs (see Section 8.1 [A Program], page 54), libraries (see Section 8.2 [A Library], page 58), and Libtool libraries (see Section 8.3 [A Shared Library], page 59).

 When no such variable is specified for a target, Automake will define one itself.
-The default is to compile a single C file whose base name is the name of the target itself, with any extension replaced by .c.
-(Defaulting to C is terrible but we are stuck with it for historical reasons.)
+The default is to compile a single C file whose base name is the name of the target itself, with any extension replaced by AM_DEFAULT_SOURCE_EXT, which defaults to .c.